quat1024/simpletrophies/README.md

   * "classic": The one you see above.
 Designed by yours truly.
 This is the default one.
   * "neon": A pulsating grey look.
 Designed by 0x00FF00.
   * "gold": A shiny, smooth gold look.
 Designed by 0x00FF00.
+- `TrophyEarnedTime`: a long, representing the amount of seconds past January 1, 1970 in the server's time zone that the trophy was earned at.

 As an example, here's how I could use an NBT tag to give myself that diamond axe trophy.
 Newlines added for clarity.